Life Alert Medical Alert Systems: Our Hands-On Review 2025

 How much does Life Alert really cost?

-Life Alert’s most basic system costs $49.95 per month in addition to a one-time startup fee of $95.
-You’ll pay the monthly $49.95 for three years before your contract expires.
+Life Alert’s most basic system costs $49.95 per month, plus a $95 one-time activation fee.
+You’ll pay the $49.95 monthly for three years before your contract expires.

 -